-It has also emerged that details regarding almost 800,000 job applicants was exposed without their consent recently.
+It has also emerged that details regarding almost 800,000 job applicants were exposed without their consent recently.
 Whilst there was seemingly no malicious intent behind the breach, it was, nevertheless, a breach.

-Whilst it is unclear at this stage where blame lies – Capgemini is an outsource agency and they operated the compromised development server which held details of Michael Page’s customers – under the forthcoming GDPR rules, both would be held responsible and potentially subject to a fine.
-Click HERE to read more
+Whilst it is unclear at this stage where the blame lies – Capgemini is an outsource agency and they operated the compromised development server which held details of Michael Page’s customers – under the forthcoming GDPR rules, both would be held responsible and potentially subject to a fine.

 All Businesses Take Note

 GDPR will affect ALL businesses in some ways and SOME businesses in all ways.
 Furthermore, the ICO has stated in no uncertain terms that with a 2-year time scale to prepare, it will not entertain any excuse for breaches when the time comes.
 As such, all businesses MUST ensure they understand NOW what the new rules are and what their obligations will be when they come into force.

 With some businesses claiming they will require upwards of 12 months to become “GDPR ready“, we recommend you take a full review of your existing practices without delay, get fully geared up on GDPR and start making the changes necessary.
 We have written a blog to help get you going – links to other useful pieces of information are contained within.

 Businesses can benefit from this blog by making sure they understand their responsibilities under the new GDPR